-A. There is no objection to it provided that it is done with the permission of the person in their lifetime, or with that of their guardian after their death, or when saving a respectful life is contingent upon it.
+A: There is no objection to it provided that it is done with the permission of the person in their lifetime or when saving a respectful life is contingent upon it.

 Q35.
 Is blood money payable in the matter of using the cornea of a dead person to be transplanted in the eye of another person, noting that corneal transplant is done mostly without the permission of the deceased’s guardian?
 Assuming that it is payable, how much should be paid for both the cornea and the eye?

 Q36.
-During the war, a person suffered an injury in his testicles, which resulted in their removal; this in turn had led to his becoming impotent.
+During the war, a person suffered an injury in his testicles, which resulted in their removal.
 Is it permissible for such a person to use therapeutic hormones to keep him sexually active and preserve his virility?
 And should it be found necessary to restore his ability to have young, can he resort to transplantation of the testis?

 Q37.
 Since having a kidney transplant would improve the patient’s condition considerably, there has been an intention to set up a kidney bank.
 This is bound to encourage people to donate or sell their kidneys willingly.
 Is it permissible to donate or sell one’s body part by choice, whether it is a kidney or any other organ?
 And what is the ruling in emergency conditions?